 The Frog and Toad Collection by Arnold Lobel

-This isn’t a traditional chapter book as each chapter is really a stand-alone story, but it is just right for beginner readers.
-Frog and Toad really exemplify the idea of being the very best of friends, and most of their stories are just silly fun for the youngest readers.
+Frog and Toad books aren’t traditional chapter books because each chapter is really a stand-alone story, but it is just right for beginner readers.
+Frog and Toad exemplify the idea of being the very best of friends, and most of their stories are just silly fun for the youngest readers.
 A great way to teach about the short story format.